kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 The set $\mathbb{N}$ of _natural or counting numbers_ is defined as
 $$
 \mathbb{N} = \{1, 2, 3, \dots, n, n+1, \dots\}.
 $$ It is a [countably infinite](https://en.wikipedia.org/wiki/Countable_set) set whose members begin with $1$ and progress by the addition of $1$ to the predecessor.
-It is an infinite set, which means it never ends, as denoted by the [ellipsis](https://www.grammarly.com/blog/ellipsis/) or dots at the end of the definition.
+It is an infinite set, which means it never ends, as denoted by the [ellipsis](https://www.grammarly.com/blog/ellipsis/) or three dots at the end of the definition.

 Zero is not a natural number and is assigned its own, unnamed set, $\{0\}$.^[Some folks include zero in $\mathbb{N}$.]